trustdecision/trustdevice-pro-flutter/doc/Flutter trustdevice_pro_plugin英文集成文档.md

 #### Usage Scenario Description

-**Advantages: **Under normal circumstances, the network returns a non-degraded blackBox, which will reduce the amount of data uploaded by the subsequent query interface, and the data size is about 26 bytes;<br/>**Disadvantages:** Does not return immediately, according to the network It usually takes about 300ms to return;<br/>**Applicable scenario:** Need to get the latest and non-degraded blackBox scenario;<br/>
+**Advantages:** Under normal circumstances, the network returns a non-degraded blackBox, which will reduce the amount of data uploaded by the subsequent query interface, and the data size is about 26 bytes;<br/>**Disadvantages:** Not returned immediately, according to the network It usually takes about 300ms to return;<br/> **Applicable scenario:** Need to get the latest and non-degraded blackBox scenario;<br/>

-**Example Code**
+**Sample Code**

 ```dart
  Future<String> _getBlackBoxAsync() async {